 Fan Knob

-The left knob is the fan knob and selects the force of air you want.
-Turn the knob to the right to increase fan speed and to the left to decrease fan speed.
+The left knob controls the force of air you want.
+Turn the knob clockwise to increase fan speed or counterclockwise to decrease fan speed.
 The fan must be turned on for the air conditioning compressor to operate.

 Temperature Knob